rdfuhr/BusyBezier/README.txt

 >>>>>>> .merge_file_ewPtIP

 This whole thing was rather a nightmare.
 It was only thanks to Dropbox that I did not lose the file.
 I guess I have to remember that if I push on one computer I probably need to pull on the other.
 So I am going to commit this file from the iMac and push from the iMac, then will probably need to pull from the MacBook Pro.

+OK, I am on the MacBook Pro and see the most recent entries above.
+Now, I will commit this file from the MBP and push from the MBP and then pull from the iMac.